GAIA-vision/GAIA-ssl/README.md

 # GAIA-ssl
 An AutoML toolbox specialized in contrastive learning.
-Coming soon.
 # Install

   ## requirements: